alexmg/Timingz/README.md

   - `Precalculated` metrics can record values captured from an existing timing mechanism
 - Metrics can be validated to highlight logic errors that could lead to invalid and misleading timings being recorded
 - In addition to being sent in the `Server-Timing` header, metrics captured during the request can also be sent to another service or metrics package after the request has been completed
+- Integration with the [.NET Activity API](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/README.md#instrumenting-a-libraryapplication-with-net-activity-api) and [OpenTelemtry .NET](https://github.com/open-telemetry/opentelemetry-dotnet) allows existing `Activity` based metrics to be included in the `Server-Timing` header and exported to OpenTelemetry exporters
 - The `Timing-Allow-Origin` header can be included with configurable domains
 - Durations are measured with the best available platform API using the [Perfolizer (Performance analysis toolkit)](https://github.com/AndreyAkinshin/perfolizer) library
 - Header values are written using the [ZString (Zero Allocation StringBuilder)](https://github.com/Cysharp/ZString) library to minimise memory allocations